Mordech/mordech-projects/packages/vite-lit-loader/README.md

 ⚠️ When using query parameters make sure you include `&lit` at the end of the query string.

-You can pass query parameters to `svg` or `html`.
+You can pass query parameters to SVG or HTML.
 They will be embedded into the element as attributes.

 #### `?use&lit`

-Makes a `<use>` element that refers to the `id` of the imported `svg`.
-This is useful to reuse icons.
+Creates a `<use>` element that refers to the `id` of the imported SVG.
+This is useful for reusing icons.

-Make sure to include an `id` attribute on the original `svg` element.
+Make sure to include an `id` attribute on the original SVG element.

 ```ts
 import svg from './icon.svg?as-use&lit';